fs-public/ib-analyzer/README.md

 ./data/IBIE-U********-2022-pruned.csv
 ```

-Data preparation is the only required step.
+#### 2. Configuration

+We have decided to keep data-parsing presets and prices in Typescript files (for easy employment of type-checking validation as opposed to plain JSON files.
+These should be configured in files `sources.ts` and `prices.ts` to be located in `./src/config/sources.ts` (not commited to repository to preserve personal data confidentiality), with example setup shown in `./example/config`.

+#### 3. Running the analysis

 The application has an interactive wizard for all commands and can be accessed after build with `npm start`.

 ### Limitations